nucypher/nucypher-monitor/README.md

 Docker Compose will start InfluxDB, Crawler, and Dashboard containers, and no installation of the monitor is required.

+1. Set required environment variables

-1. Set Web3 Provider URI environment variable
+* Web3 Provider URI environment variable

     **NOTE: local ipc is not supported when running via Docker**